JamesMTucker/DATA_340_NLP/syllabus/syllabus.md

 ### Communications

-The [discord channel](https://discord.gg/rwy2QpZU) provides an additional way to collaborate with our Natural Language Processing community.
-You are highly encouraged to participate in discussions on the discord channel.
-If you ask for help, please provide code examples so that the community can better help and understand.

-In addition to discord, we will use Blackboard to post grades and announcements.
+Course announcements will be posted in Blackboard.
 Please check Blackboard regularly for announcements.

 The course readings, data sets, and code are available on the course [GitHub repo](https://github.com/JamesMTucker/DATA_340_NLP).